-Enclosed are your Waste Discharge Requirements, which also serve as your NPDES permit, consisting of Order No. R4-2013-0095 and Monitoring and Reporting Program No. CI-10246.
+Enclosed are your Waste Discharge Requirements, which also serve as your NPDES permit, consisting of Order No. R4-2013-0095 and Monitoring and Reporting Program No. CI-10270.
 The discharge limitations in Part V.A.1.
-Tables 1, 2, 5 and 16 of the Effluent Limitations Order No. R4-2013-0095 for the specific constituents listed in Table 1 with the enclosed Fact Sheet are applicable to your discharge.
-The groundwater discharge from the project flows into Marina del Rey therefore, the mineral limitations in Attachment B of the Order are not applicable to your discharge.
+Tables 1 of the Effluent Limitations Order No. R4-2013-0095 for the specific constituents listed in a table with the enclosed Fact Sheet are applicable to your discharge.
+The groundwater discharge from the project flows into Marina del Rey therefore. the mineral limitations in Attachment B of the Order are not applicable to your discharge.

-In addition, the Marina del Rey Harbor Sediment Total Maximum Daily Load (TMDL) are applicable to your discharge.
 All parts of the Order apply, including but not limited to narrative effluent and receiving water limitations.
 Prior to starting discharge, a representative sample of the effluent shall be obtained and analyzed to determine compliance with the discharge limitations.